-Although Lake Mburo National Park is not so good for safari experience, it’s a great buffer for the long drives to Queen Elizabeth National Park and the far southeastern Bwindi Impenetrable Forest.
+Although Lake Mburo National Park is not highly rated for the safari experience, it’s a great buffer for the long drives to Queen Elizabeth National Park and the far southeastern Bwindi Impenetrable Forest.
 Safari itineraries usually stop here for a night or two to relax, take a walking safari among the meager animal display.

 A safari in Uganda cannot be compared to one in Kenya, Tanzania, or Botswana.
 Those destinations have swarms of animals roaming the savannah plains and have been in safari business longer than Uganda.
 However, Uganda beats them in other aspects of the varied safari activities it offers.

-A good safari in Uganda will combine primate viewing in the four primate destinations, a classic game drive safari, and a boat safari.
+A good safari in Uganda, of at least a week, will combine primate viewing in any of the three primate destinations (Bwindi for gorillas, Mgahinga for gorillas, & Kibale for chimps and monkeys), a classic game drive safari, and a boat safari in Queen Elizabeth or Lake Mburo.
 An extensive 2-weeks all-inclusive Uganda safari will add a birding experience, an adventure at the source of the Nile, and a nature hike in the stunning rainforest jungles.

 The main attraction in Uganda is the primates.
 Any good safari in Uganda will include either gorilla trekking or chimpanzee tacking, or both experiences on an itinerary.